- AMYGDALA: Lying

 Occipital Lobe processes

-visual data and routes it to other parts of the brain
+visual data and routes it to other parts of the

-for identification and storage.
+brain for identification and storage.

 - HIPPOCAMPUS: located

-deep within the brain, it processes new memories for
+deep within the brain, it processes new memories

-in Alzheimer's.
+to falter in Alzheimer's.

 - HYPOTHALAMUS: Located